simonbs/homebridge-roomba/README.md

 ## Installation

 1. Install using `npm install -g git+ssh://git@github.com/simonbs/homebridge-roomba.git `
-2. Add your Roomba to `~/.homebridge/config.json`.
-As shown below.
+2. Add your Roomba to `~/.homebridge/config.json` as shown below.
 Continue reading for information on fiding the blid, robotpwd and asset ID.

     ```
     "accessories": [{